didoesdigital/steno-dictionaries/README.md

 - A [`fingerspelling-RBGS.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/fingerspelling-RBGS.json) dictionary, using fingerspelled letters on the left hand and `-RBGS` on the right hand.

-## Navigation Dictionary
+## Navigation and Tabbing Dictionaries

 This dictionary lets you navigate and edit text efficiently on a Mac.
 You can move the cursor by letter, word, or line, select while doing so, and also backspace or forward delete by character, word, or line.
-You can also switch tabs, windows, and apps.

 To use the following briefs, copy the [`navigation.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/navigation.json) file into your dictionary folder and add it to your Plover config: